Gwyneth Paltrow Says She "Almost Died" Giving Birth to Daughter Apple - E! Online

 "I had two cesareans," shared Gwyneth, who married Brad Falchuk in 2018.
 "My daughter was an emergency.
 It was crazy—we almost died.
 It was, like, not good."

-The goop founder did not offer more specifics about the situation before adding, "Anyway, there's a big scar across your body, and you're like, 'Oh, wow, that didn't use to be there.'
+The goop founder did not offer more specifics about the situation before adding, "Anyway, there's a big scar across your body, and you're like, 'Oh, wow, that didn't used to be there.'
 And it's not that it's bad, or you want to judge it, but you're just like, 'Oh, my god.'"

 Back in 2013, Gwyneth told Daily Mail that she suffered a miscarriage during her third pregnancy.
 At the time, she said her kids would frequently ask her to have another child but that she "had a really bad experience when I was pregnant with my third.
 It didn't work out, and I nearly died.
 So I am like, 'Are we good here, or should we go back and try again?'"